yasenstar/ai-ml-dl/AI/AI_Fundamentals/AI_Fundamentals.md

 ##### Augmented intelligence allows humans to make final decisions after analyzing data, reports, and other types of data

+##### Augmented intelligence acts on behalf of people in the physical world in a way that complements human abilities

 #### Artificial intelligence has a lofty goal of mimicking human thinking and processes.

 ##### AI performs tasks without human intervention and completes mundane and repetitive tasks for humans